remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 HTTP/2 optionally supports TLS encryption.
 Most HTTP/2 implementations require encryption, so Clients, Brokers, and Services MAY support TLS encryption.
-Due to the relative difficulty of obtaining a TLS certificate for a local service, Clients MUST support connecting to a Broker that does not support TLS.
+Due to the relative difficulty of obtaining a TLS certificate for a local Service, Clients MUST support connecting to a Broker that does not support TLS.

 # 7. Further Work